 - If you don’t do alcohol use a splash of orange juice or lemon juice.
 It doesn’t work quite the same, but the acidic juice will brighten the flavor of the berries.

 - Don’t use just any old biscuit recipe, use my shortcake biscuits which are made especially to soak up the strawberry juice.
-These biscuits are a little sweeter and more cakey than regular biscuits.
+These biscuits are a little sweeter and more cakey than regular biscuit.

 Strawberry Shortcake is the perfect make-ahead dessert.